 Cornucopia Project began with a small plot of land and one woman’s dream to connect kids to local healthy food.
 Now Cornucopia Project provides garden education to nine elementary schools, offers youth cooking classes to hundreds and operates an Educational Farm in Peterborough, NH that supplies produce to families, restaurants, food pantries, community suppers, and schools.
-What started as a community garden is today a thriving nonprofit that provides hands-on nutrition education to more than two thousand children in Southern NH each year.
+What started as a community garden is today a thriving nonprofit that provides hands-on nutrition education to four-thousand NH residents annually.

 ROOTED IN SUSTAINABILITY

 School gardens are a living outdoor classroom where children grow, eat and learn in harmony with nature.

 Young chefs explore plant-based menus using local ingredients, with local chefs.